 Criminal Justice Services

-GCB has specific programs that are dedicated to helping people with mental illness currently in the court system or about to be released from prison.
+GCBHS has specific programs that are dedicated to helping people with mental illness currently in the court system or about to be released from prison.

 Mental Health Court

-Through a specific GCB program, people in the Hamilton County Court of Common Pleas Mental Health Court may be eligible to get treated in a court-monitored, community-based mental health program instead of going to prison.
+Through a specific GCBHS program, people in the Hamilton County Court of Common Pleas Mental Health Court may be eligible to get treated in a court-monitored, community-based mental health program instead of going to prison.
 To be accepted, participants must have a diagnosis of severe mental illness, be charged with a felony crime (certain felonies are excluded), and have no history of serious or repetitive violence.

 Similarly, participants in Hamilton County’s Municipal Mental Health Court are also eligible if they have been diagnosed with a severe mental illness and are charged with a misdemeanor offense.